lukaVarga/OptimusIMG/README.md

     OptimusIMG.LazyLoad();
     // Triggers html elements check
     OptimusIMG.HtmlElementsCheck();
+    // Triggers progressive load
+    OptimusIMG.ProgressiveLoad.execute();
 </script>
 ```

 ### Buildtime useage
 OptimusIMG comes with buildtime scripts.
-For instance, OptimusIMG will prepare a progressive version of your images
+For example, OptimusIMG will prepare a progressive version of your images
 which will be used for speeding up the initial load and will, in combination with runtime `ProgressiveImages` function,
 automatically load the high-res (original) version of your image and swap the images once the high-res version is loaded.

-OptimusIMG also has an image analysis buildtime function which will warn you in case it detects possible optimisations.
+OptimusIMG also has an image analysis buildtime function which will warn you in case it detects possible optimisations for specific images.

 To run buildtime functions, you need to `npm install --save optimusimg` (if you haven't done so already) and then use `npx function` (eg. `npx prepare-progressive-images`):